 These values therefore suggest a linear dependency between package size and deployment time.
 An explanation for this observation is the linear dependency that also exists between file size and file transmission time, which is mostly determined by the Wi-Fi bandwidth.
 In addition, there is a proportional relation between file size and the time needed for checksum computation and decompression.

-The measurements also suggest that Cameyo’s application start time is proportional to file size (cf. Table 2 and Figure 12).
+The measurements also suggest that Cameyo’s application start time is proportional to file size (cf. Figure 14 andFigure 15).
 The linear regression equations for this relationship are: